wg-osr/walkerga.github.io/list/hex-urban.md

 title: Urban Biome
 ---

 Each time you roll for an urban hex, find a name for the city and trace a road to another urban hex on the map if any.
+To get your feature, roll twice on the table below: once for the adjectice, once for the feature.
+Note the two hasards and creatures that inhabit your area.
 Villages are not urban hexes.

 &nbsp; &nbsp; &nbsp; <span class="a">**Monster**</span> <span class="bb">**Adjective ...**</span> <span class="cc">**feature.**</span> **Hazard**